terriburns/Talks/InclusiveTechComs.md

 There's value in making other people feel good.

-^As proven by 'scientific studies'
+^Dopamine!
+Feelings of accomplishment!
+Happiness!

-^also relates to building a stronger team
+All of this relates back to building a stronger team and ultimately stronger product.

 ---

 #Some examples!

+^Here are some examples of relatively recent product rollouts that are pretty exclusive to certain groups.
+This list is by no means exhaustive.

 ---